Exploring Natural Language-Based Strategies for Efficient Number Learning in Children through Reinforcement Learning: Results

-In state based instructions, the agent is given language instructions describing the current state.
+In state based instructions, the agent is given language descriptions of the current state.
 Figure[\ref{fig:sbi}] shows the learning curve.
-Cumulative reward on the entire training set is calculated periodically after a certain number of frames and plotted on the training curve.
-Figure[\ref{fig:pbi_te}] show the performance of all four models on the test set respectively.
-Compared to results in policy based instructions all models fail to show good performance except the attention model.
-Compared to the policy based instruction in the previous experiment, the agents faced difficulty in solving the task because state based instruction doesn't provide the agent with the actions it can take to solve the task; the agent has to figure that out.
-The model that only uses visual information performs the worst.
-Therefore, from these two experiments, we can conclude that language instruction plays a critical role for the agent to learn, language can encode information more compactly compared to images, and helper instructions significantly speed up the learning process.
-Our observation shows that training on a larger dataset for a longer period will led to improved performance.
+Average reward on the entire training set is calculated periodically after a certain number of frames and plotted on the learning curve.
+Figure[\ref{fig:pbi_te}] shows the performance of all four models on the training and test datasets, respectively.
+In general, for all the models performance on training data is better.
+Compared to results from action-based instructions, all models except the attention model fail to show good performance.
+In other words, the attention model stands out when the task's difficulty increases significantly.
+The attention model is also able to generalize well to numbers it has not seen, as can be seen in Figure[\ref{fig:sbi_te}].
+Compared to the action-based instructions, agents faced more difficulty in solving the task.
+This performance gap can be attributed to the nature of state-based instructions, which describe the environment but do not specify the actions required to solve the task.
+As a result, the agent must infer the appropriate actions through interaction and experience, making the problem more challenging.
+Furthermore, the model that only uses visual information performs the worst.

+\textbf{Overall, from these two experiments, we can conclude that language instruction plays a more critical role for the agent to learn how to build numbers using base-10 blocks.
+Language can encode information more compactly compared to images for our task, and these linguistic instructions significantly speed up the learning process.}